ari-vedant-jain/hdp_nifi_twitter_demo/README.md

 This Demo is built for Hortonworks HDP 2.3 Sandbox.
 ------------------
 This is based on the [Hortonworks Twitter Demo](https://github.com/hortonworks-gallery/hdp22-twitter-demo)
-#### Purpose: Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume
+#### Purpose: Monitor Twitter stream for the procided Hastags & act on unexpected increases in tweet volume

 - Ingest:
 Listen for Twitter streams related to Hashtags input in NiFi Garden Hose (GetHTTP) processor